Wi-Fi 8 will not improve transfer speed

 Wi-Fi 8 will also integrate refined data rates with additional levels in the modulation coding scheme (MCS) lookup table, allowing devices to make smoother transitions in connection quality as they move across different areas.
 By adding finer gradations, such as a 16-QAM coding rate, Wi-Fi 8’s MCS promises to reduce sudden drops in data rates, thereby improving transmission stability and increasing bandwidth by between 5% and 30%, depending on the particular scenario. 📈🔄

-The final Wi-Fi 8 standard is expected to be complete in 2028, with the first products based on the draft specification anticipated to arrive early that year, subject to regulatory approvals. 🗓️
+The final Wi-Fi 8 standard is expected to be complete in 2028, and the first Wi-Fi devices are anticipated to be available in 2020. products based on the preliminary specification arrive early that year, subject to regulatory approvals. 🗓️

 Article Rating